On this page

 The "Stale Listing" Effect

-In Gawler, based on an analysis of 89 recent local sales, 72% of homes sell via private treaty — not auction.
-Before committing to a campaign method, read our full breakdown of Auction vs Private Treaty in Gawler to see which method is likely to deliver the strongest result for your property type.
+In Gawler, based on an analysis of 89 recent local sales, 72% of properties sell via private treaty — not auction.
+Before committing to a campaign method, our guide to auction vs private treaty in Gawler explains which method is likely to deliver the strongest result for your property type and the current market conditions.

 Industry Scrutiny and Public Awareness